Tassel earrings are all over the place at the moment and it's so easy to make your own.

 Cut several lengths of embroidery thread approx 1 metre.
 I cut 3 lengths, one of each colour I was mixing.

 Separate each of the 6 strands of embroidery thread and then lay them together.
-This seems like a faff but it makes the tassel fuller and more even so I think it's worth it.
+This seems like a faff but it makes the tassel fuller and hang more evenly so I think it's worth it.

-I used 9 strands like this together for each tassel.
+I used 9 strands like this together for each tassel, you can see the mix of colours:

 Grab something that is approx 5cm (2") wide and wrap the thread around and around.
 I used the bag my jump rings came in as it was to hand but a piece of card would work just as well.
-Just make sure the ends of the thread are both at the bottom.
+Just make sure the ends of the thread start and finish at the bottom.

-Slide the roll of thread off the bag or card and take a short spare length of thread and pop it through the top of the loop.
+Slide the roll of thread off the bag or card and take a short spare length of thread and pop it through the top of the loop to hold everything in place.

 Slide 3 jump rings onto the single thread and down onto the looped bundle of threads.
 Add a blob of super glue to hold the jump rings about 1/2 cm from the top and give it a moment to dry.